User1m/keras_ml_tut/readme.md

 This tutorial is adapted from [this tutorial](https://elitedatascience.com/keras-tutorial-deep-learning-in-python) by EliteDataScience

-#### The goal is to give you a basic understanding of building and testing an ML model using Python, Keras, Theano backend.
+#### The goal is to give you a basic understanding of building and testing an ML model using Python, Keras, and Theano backend.

 ### In this tutorial you'll briefly get familiar with the following technologies: